 Enlarged adenoids in children may result from infections.

-Enlargement usually causes no symptoms but can occasionally cause difficulty breathing or swallowing and sometimes recurring ear or sinus infections or obstructive sleep apnea.
+Enlargement usually causes no symptoms but can occasionally cause difficulty breathing or swallowing and sometimes recurring sinus or ear infections (sometimes with hearing loss), or obstructive sleep apnea.

 The diagnosis is based on nasopharyngoscopy.